-ZAH Managing Director is Prof. Dr Norbert Christlieb.
+- ZAH Managing Director as of July 1, 2021 is Prof. Dr Norbert Christlieb.

 ZAH is one of the Central Research Institutions (CRIs) of Heidelberg University and as such directly linked to the rector of Heidelberg University, Prof. Dr Bernhard Eitel.
 ZAH's location within the overall organisational structure of Heidelberg University is shown below.

 Central body is the Board of Directors.
 Members of this board are all ZAH full and affiliated professors.
 The ZAH Directorate meets once per month to discuss and decide about ZAH relevant issues.
 The ZAH managing director runs daily affairs and represents interests of the ZAH Directorate towards the Rector of Heidelberg University and other university entities.
 Each of the three ZAH institutes (ARI, ITA, LSW) is lead by the institute managing director.

 The ZAH Scientific Advisory Council (SAC) represents ZAH’s central advisory unit, primarily towards the Rector of Heidelberg University.
 Membership and assignments of the SAC are described in the ZAH bylaws.